hazelcast/hazelcast-python-client/docs/getting_started.rst

 Configuration
 -------------

-As a first step, you need a simple configuration.
+As the first step, you need a simple configuration.
 This configuration provides information on how to connect to an already existing Hazelcast cluster and looks as simple as the following example:

 .. code-block:: python